matloff/fasteR/README.md

 Notably, no Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time.
 This can come later, optionally.
-Coverage is mainly limited to base R, so for instance the popular but self-described "opinionated" is not treated, partly due to its controversial nature but mainly because it would be a burden on the user to learn both base R and the Tidyverse at the same time.
+Coverage is mainly limited to base R (the **gplot2** graphics package will be an exception), so for instance the popular but self-described "opinionated" Tidyverse is not treated, partly due to its controversial nature but mainly because it would be a burden on the user to learn both base R and the Tidyverse at the same time.